5 Black Magic Content Hacks To Grow Your Niche Site

 The takeaway here is that you shouldn't be too fancy.
-What's stopping you from taking a half hour out of your day to transcribe 1,000 words?
+What's stopping you from taking a half hour out of your day to dictate 1,000 words?

 Combine that with hiring an inexperienced writer for $8-$10 for 1,000 words and begin cranking out content.
 The two of you can easily produce 10,000 words of content a week.

 That's five 2,000 word posts.
 Hire another writer to do another 5,000 words a week and another and another.

 Hire a virtual assistant to do all the formatting and publishing- and before you know it you have a content factory pressing out tens or hundreds of thousands of words a month.